Sidebar

 Collegiate Personnel Plans

 Each college or campus as appropriate, led by the dean or vice chancellor for academic affairs, must adopt a personnel plan that articulates which of the appointment options will be used by the college/campus, in addition to its regular faculty, to carry out its teaching functions and ensure the academic quality of its programs.
-The plan is to indicate the necessary qualifications for the different teaching functions and the appropriate balance of responsibilities carried out by faculty and those carried out by academic staff (e.g., types of courses, advisement, clinical supervision, etc.) for which members of each group will be responsible.
+The plan is to indicate the necessary qualifications for the different teaching functions and the appropriate balance of responsibilities carried out by faculty and those carried out by academic staff (e.g., types of courses, advising, clinical supervision, etc.) for which members of each group will be responsible.
 The plan should also indicate opportunities for professional development available to employees in the relevant appointment categories.
-The overall collegiate personnel plan must be developed through a process that includes substantial representation of tenured and tenure-track faculty, term faculty and academic professional and administrative staff , as applicable, and must be approved by the normal college/campus governance processes and by the dean or vice chancellor for academic affairs.
-Appointments made to any position with responsibilities primarily for instruction (term [non-tenure track] faculty, teaching specialists, senior teaching specialists, lecturers, and senior lecturers) must also be made only in accordance with the plan.
+The overall collegiate personnel plan must be developed through a process that includes substantial representation of tenured and tenure-track faculty, term faculty and academic professional and administrative staff, as applicable, and must be approved by the normal college/campus governance processes and by the dean or vice chancellor for academic affairs.
+Appointments made to any position with responsibilities primarily for instruction (term [non-tenure track] faculty, teaching specialists, senior teaching specialists, lecturers and senior lecturers) must also be made only in accordance with the plan.

-- Supplemental Plans
+Supplemental Plans

-The Executive Vice President and Provost, in conjunction with the Vice President for Human Resources, will produce a report documenting the numbers of individuals falling within each of these categories, broken out by department, college and campus, as well as aggregated.
-This information will inform the collegiate dean, vice chancellor/chancellor, and other central officers involved in the annual collegiate academic planning and budgeting compact process, and will also be available to inform the Faculty Senate Committee on Academic Freedom and Tenure, which will review this information for consistency with the approved plan and the academic mission of the University. - Review of Policy
+The Executive Vice President and Provost will make available data documenting the numbers of individuals falling within each of these appointment categories, broken out by department, college and campus, as well as aggregated.
+This information will inform the collegiate dean, vice chancellor/chancellor and other central officers involved in the annual collegiate academic planning and budgeting compact process, and will also be available to inform the Faculty Senate Committee on Academic Freedom and Tenure, which will review this information for consistency with the approved plan and the academic mission of the University.

 This policy will undergo a comprehensive review every four years.
 This review should examine both the success of the policy in meeting the University's goals of providing appropriate instruction of the highest possible quality for all students and the suitability of its provisions for the future of the University.
 This periodic review does not preclude earlier changes, should the need arise.